WITHIN THE CITY WALLS

 The classroom where Antonio Machado gave classes, from his arrival in 1912 until 1919, is still preserved in the columned courtyard.
 In this high Andalusia, where he felt so “humid and cold” at first, he deepened his philosophic roots and wrote an important part of his work.

-This construction from the 16th century and created by The Crown, was located in back of the Corn Exchange.
+The audioguide leads us to this construction from the 16th century and created by The Crown, located in back of the Corn Exchange.
 The two buildings were connected and this one served as a grain warehouse.
 Due to the population increase during the glorious period of the city, the building had to be enlarged.
 It can be differentiated between the new one and the old one, both built along the barbican.

 The remains still standing are some arches of the old vault that gave shape to the building.
 Currently, most of it has been destined to accommodation, and the rest to a Renaissance interpretation center, with the objective of making a creative learning environment, seeking to reveal to the public the meaning of the cultural and historic legacy of the Renaissance Baeza.